Sicily Aeolian Island Cruise & Hiking Tour Write a review

 Wake up with a splash this morning!
 Try a morning swim with your coffee in the shimmering waters of Panarea Bay.
 Panarea is the second-smallest of the Aeolian Islands with only 280 year-round residents, and in recent years it has become known for its celebrity visitors.
 There is archaeological evidence on the island dating back to Mycenaean inhabitants (~ 1200 BCE) from Greece; later the island was settled by Romans.
 It remained inhabited until the fall of Rome, when pirates and other invaders made it too dangerous to live there.
 We have a lovely hike this morning to beautiful Cala Junco and Zimmari cove, where we can see the Bronze Age ruins of an ancient settlement.
 Return to our gulet for lunch and a swim at Lisca Bianca, where the Italian movie “L’Avventura” was filmed (in 1960) by acclaimed director Michelangelo Antonioni, while 25 m (75 ft.) below us lies the shipwreck of a British tanker that went down in 1885.
 Afterwards, motor over to our next destination (2 hrs): Stromboli (pronounced with the accent on the FIRST syllable, not as in the folded-over pizza dish).
 Overnight Stromboli.

 Wake up in the shadow of the massive Stromboli volcano, which has been in continuous eruption for the past 2,000 years!
-We can attempt a hike to the summit, or else take a more gentle 11 km loop walk from town up and around the base of the volcano.
+We can attempt a hike to the summit, or else take a more gentle 11 km loop hike from town up and around the base of the volcano.
 Return to the gulet for a swim and lunch, then cruise over to verdant Salina island (2 hrs).
 We’ll disembark upon arrival to sample some of their famous wines.
 Overnight Salina.

 Salina is the greenest island of the archipelago and graced with acres of delicious malvasia grapes.
 We begin our hike in the port of Rinella, known as Didyme (= twin) in ancient times for the twin peaks of the island’s silhouette.
 Set out after breakfast for a hike up to Monte de Porri, which commands fabulous views over the surrounding islands and over to the natural preserve of Monte delle Felci.
 Descend to the picturesque village of Pollara, where the Oscar-winning movie “Il Postino” was filmed.
 Return to the yacht for lunch and a swim in a turquoise bay, then eventually set motor for the tranquil island of Filicudi (3 hrs).
 Overnight Filicudi.